NautilusTrader

 self.unsubscribe_order_fills(self.config.instrument_id)

-Order fill subscriptions are message bus-only subscriptions and do not involve the data engine.
-The on_order_filled() handler will only receive events while the actor is in a running state.
+Order fill subscriptions use the message bus only and do not involve the data engine.
+The on_order_filled() handler receives events only while the actor is running.

 Order cancel subscriptions

 Actors can subscribe to order cancel events for specific instruments using subscribe_order_cancels().
-This is useful for monitoring order cancellations, implementing custom cancel analysis, or tracking order lifecycle events.
+This is useful for monitoring cancellations or tracking order lifecycle events.

-When subscribed, all order cancels for the specified instrument are forwarded to the on_order_canceled() handler, regardless of which strategy or component generated the original order.
+When subscribed, the handler on_order_canceled() receives all cancels for the specified instrument, regardless of which strategy or component generated the original order.

 Example